 Even though dentures are not real teeth, you should care for them like they are.
 You should brush them to remove plaque and food particles before removing your dentures.
 After they have been removed you should place them directly into room temperature water or a denture cleaning solution.
 Never use hot water because it could warp the dentures.
 Your dentures are delicate, so make sure you are careful when handling them so you don't drop them.
 Also, never try to adjust your dentures yourself.
 You could ruin them, so you should always seek assistance from your dentist if they feel uncomfortable or loose.

 With full dentures, a flesh-colored acrylic base fits over your gums.
 The base of the upper denture covers the palate (the roof of your mouth), while that of the lower denture is shaped like a horseshoe to accommodate your tongue.

 Dentures are custom-made in a dental laboratory from impressions taken of your mouth.
-Together, you and Dr. Swanson will determine which of the three types of dentures described below is best for you:
+Together, you and Dr. Walker will determine which of the three types of dentures described below is best for you:

 How Long Before I Get Used to My Dentures?

 New dentures may feel awkward or uncomfortable for the first few weeks or even months.
 Eating and speaking with dentures might take a little practice.
 A bulky or loose feeling is not uncommon, while the muscles of your cheeks and tongue learn to hold your dentures in place.
 Excessive saliva flow, a feeling that the tongue does not have adequate room, and minor irritation or soreness are also not unusual.
 If you experience irritation, call our office.

 Over a period of time, your denture will need to be relined, remade, or rebased due to normal wear.
 Rebasing means making a new base while keeping the existing denture teeth.
 Also, as you age, your mouth naturally changes.
 These changes cause your dentures to loosen, making chewing difficult and irritating your gums.
 At a minimum, you should see Dr. Walker annually for a checkup.